 - CT imaging may help in characterisations of lesions if time permits

-- arteriography will help localise the vessels involved and also carry out embolisation
+- arteriography will help localise the vessels involved and also enable embolisation

-- after the patient is stable further imaging can be carried out and the appropriate measures taken to prevent re-bleed
+- after stabilisation of the patient, further imaging can be carried out and appropriate measures taken to prevent rebleed

 - 1.Bruzzi JF, Rémy-Jardin M, Delhaye D et-al. Multi-detector row CT of hemoptysis.
 Radiographics.
 2006;26 (1): 3-22.
 Radiographics (full text) - doi:10.1148/rg.261045726 - Pubmed citation